polypoyo/nova-rs/docs/rust_conventions.md

 This document outlines conventions that we use for rust.
 It is closely tied with the API guidelines laid out by the [Rust Language Nursery](https://rust-lang-nursery.github.io/api-guidelines/).
-If this document does not specify something, than follow that document.
+If this document does not specify something, then follow that document.
 That being said:

 **THE CLARITY OF THE CODE IS MORE IMPORTANT THAN ANY OF THESE CONVENTIONS!** If breaking the conventions results in better, cleaner, more intelligible code, do it.